 Stacey holds an MFA in photography from UMass Amherst, an MA in Art Education from City College of New York and a BFA from University of Michigan.
 She was the Executive Director of Youth Action Coalition—a community-based youth arts and social justice organization—for nearly 20 years, and has been an arts educator and facilitator in rural and urban schools and out-of-school settings.
 She lives in Leverett with her husband and two teenage sons, loves canoeing, backpacking, playing the cello, reading and cooking.
 Last year she and son Ethan dragged 9 tires out of the river during the Source to Sea Clean-up!
 Stacey hopes to be a Source to Sea Through-Paddler in the near future.

-Alan has coordinated the office in our historic headquarters building since 2005, taking care of day-to-day details so the rest of CRWC’s staff can focus on the River and our programs.
+Alan has coordinated the office in our historic headquarters building since 2005, taking care of day-to-day details so the rest of CRC’s staff can focus on the River and our programs.

 After discovering that his B.A. in Philosophy did not offer a solid career path, Alan focused his efforts on nonprofit enterprises in the United States and Asia that promote cultural, educational and environmental goals.
 A resident of Western Massachusetts since 1975, Alan is glad to be involved in local work that directly benefits his home town of Warwick, the river he crosses every day and the community of concerned folks that make this region special.

-Angie began working with the watershed council in 2010 as an AmeriCorps member and later became a member of the staff.
-Organizing CRWC events, preparing newsletters and annual reports, maintaining the website and outreach through social media are all things that occupy Angie’s time.
+Angie began working with CRC in 2010 as an AmeriCorps member and later became a member of the staff.
+You’ll find her organizing CRC events, preparing newsletters and annual reports, maintaining the website, and outreach through traditional and social media.

 Angie graduated with an M.S. from Antioch University New England’s Environmental Advocacy and Organizing Program.
 During her time there, she worked on a variety of water-focused projects.
 Angie is from the “Great Lakes State” and got her B.S. in Natural Resources Management from Grand Valley State University in Michigan, where she also worked as an environmental educator.